-Reaching the beautiful city of Edinburgh is relatively simple thanks to great road, rail and air connections.
+Reaching the beautiful city of Edinburgh is relatively simple thanks to the great road, rail and air connections.
 You can easily reach the surrounding towns and cities and even venture south into Northern England.

-You can often make big savings when you research which method of travel you would like to use and book your tickets in advance.
-Keep on reading to discover which method is best suited to you and ways yu can ge it booked.
+You can often make big savings when you research which method of transportation you would like to use and book your tickets in advance.
+Keep on reading to discover which method is best suited to use for transport to and from Edinburgh and ways you can get it booked.

 Travelling to Edinburgh by car is a great option for most people.
 If you have your own car there are plenty of cheap airport parking options to choose from.
-Why not run a quote with airport parking shop to see how much you can save?
+Why not run a quote with Airport Parking Shop to see how much you can save?

 Edinburgh Airport is situated just 12km outside of the city centre and is easily accessible from the surrounding motorways and so to and from the whole country.

-You can find out much more about directions, and view interactive transportation and terminal maps by visiting our Edinburgh Maps & Directions
+You can find out much more about directions, and view interactive transportation and terminal maps by visiting our Edinburgh Maps & Directions page.

 There are several other regular bus services between Edinburgh Airport and the city centre.
 The bus stands can be found in the front of the terminal building outside the UK arrivals lounge.

 The information desk in the international arrivals hall also has access to bus timetables.
-For more information on planning your bus journey from Edinburgh Airport, contact Traveline Scotland on 0871 200 22 33 or visit Traveline Scotland
+For more information on planning your bus journey from Edinburgh Airport, contact Traveline Scotland on 0871 200 2233 or visit Traveline Scotland

 Edinburgh Airport does not have its own train station, but the two main stations in Edinburgh are easily accessible as they are both on regular bus routes.
 Both Edinburgh Waverley and Edinburgh Haymarket train stations operate services between Glasgow and other cross country destinations.

 Train times, cheapest fare finders and discounts on UK attractions can be found from trainline.com .
 Booking in advance can save you up to 43% as opposed to booking at the train station, so it's worth getting your tickets sorted online today!

 Disabled passengers should arrange assistance at least 24 hours before their journey by contacting the relevant train company direct.
-Information on planning all aspects of your journey can be obtained by contacting Traveline Scotland on 0871 200 22 33
+Information on planning all aspects of your journey can be obtained by contacting Traveline Scotland on 0871 200 2233

-.
+Taxis are a great, hassle-free and convenient way transport to and from Edinburgh airport.
 There are over 500 taxi companies serving Edinburgh Airport and the surrounding areas, many of which specialise in airport taxis and can offer great rates.